Holes Essential of Human Anatomy and Physiology

 (b) Infrared radiation

-(c) x-ray radiation
+(c) X-ray radiation

 Option a – Ultraviolet radiation

-(a) Protein only
+(a) Proteins only

-(b) Lipid
+(b) Lipids

-(c) Carbohydrate only
+(c) Carbohydrates only

-(d) Protein and Carbohydrate
+(d) Proteins and carbohydrates

-Option a – Protein only
+Option a – Proteins only

-Which one of the following statements is correct?
+Which of the following statements is accurate?

-(a) Urea is produced in the liver.
+(a) Urea is synthesized in the liver

-(b) Urea is produced in the blood.
+(b) Urea is formed in the bloodstream

 (a) Renin